From a multi award-winning market to established retail outlets

 There are exciting developments underway in Doncaster to provide the all-important unique, modern experience for shoppers and visitors.
 The city centre is undergoing a radical transformation with an investment to the tune of £300 million.
 Shopping, cultural and leisure experiences are increasingly joining forces to create a compelling city centre offering that will increase shop occupancy, drive footfall and deliver retail sales growth.

 Accessibility and the look and feel of the high street is being improved with an increase in pedestrian areas, more green space, improved directional signage and better car parking facilities.
-The Frenchgate indoor shopping centre is centrally located and has direct pedestrian access from the train and bus interchange, attracting over 17 million visitors per annum.
+The Frenchgate indoor shopping centre is centrally located and has direct pedestrian access from the train and bus interchange.
 Plans are afoot to redevelop some of the existing, less frequented shopping areas, to create a rejuvenated Innovation Quarter.
 There is also a real whirr of activity around the market square with its award-winning outdoor market and the indoor fish market, food hall, Corn Exchange, Irish market, and recently renovated Wool Market.

 Lakeside Village is a purpose-built outlet shopping centre and other out-of-town shopping consists of the Danum, Centurion, Thorne Road and Wheatley retail parks.
 Retail is also vitally important to the local economy of our towns and villages, with popular destinations such as Bawtry, Tickhill, Mexborough and Thorne.

 A wide variety of restaurants, cafes and takeaways complement the shopping experience, taking you on a journey of discovery with foods from around the world.
 Combining a shopping trip with cultural and leisure activities is growing in popularity, and Doncaster is able to take advantage of this trend with its lively nightlife scene, great places to stay and outstanding cultural & leisure attractions.